victoryeo/nextjs-defi/README.md

-This is a swap example witten in NextJS.
+This is a DeFi example witten in NextJS.

 Steps to run:
 copy .env-sample to .env.local